clojure-emacs/ac-nrepl/README.md

       (setq completion-at-point-functions '(auto-complete)))
     (add-hook 'auto-complete-mode-hook 'set-auto-complete-as-completion-at-point-function)

-    (add-hook 'nrepl-mode-hook 'set-auto-complete-as-completion-at-point-function)
+    (add-hook 'nrepl-repl-mode-hook 'set-auto-complete-as-completion-at-point-function)
-    (add-hook 'nrepl-interaction-mode-hook 'set-auto-complete-as-completion-at-point-function)
+    (add-hook 'cider-interaction-mode-hook 'set-auto-complete-as-completion-at-point-function)

 You might consider using `ac-nrepl`'s popup documentation in place of `nrepl-doc`:

-    (define-key nrepl-interaction-mode-map (kbd "C-c C-d") 'ac-nrepl-popup-doc)
+    (define-key cider-interaction-mode-map (kbd "C-c C-d") 'ac-nrepl-popup-doc)

 Usage
 =====

-`ac-nrepl` should now automatically be enabled when you visit a buffer in which `nrepl-mode` is active and `auto-complete` is enabled.
+`ac-nrepl` should now automatically be enabled when you visit a buffer in which `nrepl-repl-mode` is active and `auto-complete` is enabled.
 (The symbols "nrepl and "AC" should appear in the modeline.)

 Simply trigger auto-completion, and completion candidates supplied by